Menu

 UN Environment India in partnership with governments, private sector, UN agencies, civil society, communities, citizens, research and academic institutions and other organizations is working towards raising awareness and galvanizing action on critical environmental issues that contribute to the Sustainable Development Goals.
 UN Environment’s approach to environmental management revolves around partnerships – combining the values and interest of governments with the strengths of UN agencies, intergovernmental organizations, non-governmental organizations and private sector.

-India makes an annual financial contribution (US$ 100,000) to the General-Purpose Funds of UN Environment and to several Multilateral Environment Agreements.
+India makes an annual financial contribution (US$ 100,000) to the General-Purpose Funds of UN Environment and additional funds to several Multilateral Environment Agreements.